 Intramuscular administration should be avoided because of variable drug absorption.
-Oral formulations are preferred in most outpatient settings and for the prevention of withdrawal in asymptomatic patients known to be at risk, and for those with mild and minimal symptoms.
-(See 'Prophylaxis' below and "Ambulatory alcohol detoxification".)
+Oral formulations are preferred in most outpatient settings, for the prevention of withdrawal in asymptomatic patients known to be at risk, and for those with mild and minimal symptoms.
+(See 'Prophylaxis' below and "Ambulatory management of alcohol withdrawal".)

 Dosing — Titration of medications should be based upon a given patient's risk factors for and ability to tolerate DT.
 As an example, a patient younger than 45 years with no comorbid illnesses should be lightly sedated to a degree that insures safety and comfort but does not obscure the neurologic examination.
 In contrast, an older patient with preexisting cardiopulmonary disease may benefit from heavier sedation, but must be closely monitored due to the greater risk imposed by the high systemic stress of major withdrawal or oversedation.
 Explicit criteria for ICU admission are provided (table 2).

 A variety of dosing schedules can be used.
 We generally give IV diazepam, 5 to 10 mg IV every 5 to 10 minutes, until the appropriate level of sedation is achieved.
 Lorazepam, 2 to 4 mg IV every 15 to 20 minutes, can also be used.
 Equivalent doses of oral chlordiazepoxide are on the order of 25 to 100 mg, which can be repeated hourly.
 In severe withdrawal, select patients may require massive doses (>500 mg diazepam) to achieve initial control of symptoms, and continued aggressive use of benzodiazepines thereafter (>2000 mg diazepam over 48 hours).

-Fixed schedule therapy, in which a benzodiazepine is given at fixed intervals even if symptoms are absent, is often administered despite a lack of strong supporting evidence.
-This strategy is most useful for preventing withdrawal in patients at risk, but asymptomatic or minimally symptomatic.
+Fixed schedule therapy, in which a benzodiazepine is given at fixed intervals even if symptoms are absent, is often administered despite evidence against this strategy [37-40].
+A fixed dose schedule strategy is most useful for preventing withdrawal in patients at risk, but asymptomatic or minimally symptomatic.
 The only advantage of this strategy is for the provider, as frequent reassessment is not required.

 Symptom-triggered therapy — We favor a symptom-triggered approach to the treatment of alcohol withdrawal that involves providing medication only when a patient has symptoms.

-To use this approach, a regular systematic assessment should be made of the patient's status using a validated instrument, such as the Clinical Institute Withdrawal Assessment for Alcohol Scale (CIWAS-Ar), a measure of withdrawal severity (table 3) .
-A calculator to determine the CIWAS-Ar score is provided (calculator 1).
+To use this approach, a regular systematic assessment should be made of the patient's status using a validated instrument, such as the Clinical Institute Withdrawal Assessment for Alcohol Scale (CIWA-Ar), a measure of withdrawal severity (table 3) , or some equivalent assessment.
+A calculator to determine the CIWA-Ar score is provided (calculator 1).
 Evaluation intervals as frequent as every 10 to 15 minutes are appropriate for patients with more severe symptoms being treated with IV benzodiazepines.
 Once severe symptoms are controlled, hourly reassessment of such patients is reasonable.
 In contrast, an interval of four to six hours is reasonable for stable patients with mild symptoms receiving oral benzodiazepines.

 When the score is elevated, additional medication is given.
-For acute withdrawal, we give diazepam 5 to 10 mg IV (or chlordiazepoxide 25 to 100 mg orally) for any score of 8 or greater on the CIWAS-Ar.
+For acute withdrawal, we give diazepam 5 to 10 mg IV (or chlordiazepoxide 25 to 100 mg orally) for any score of 8 or greater on the CIWA-Ar.

-Multiple randomized and observational studies support this simple concept of giving the patient what they need, when they need it [40-44].
+Multiple randomized and observational studies support this simple concept of giving the patient the therapy they need, only when they need it [37-40,42].
 Taken collectively, these studies demonstrate that symptom-triggered therapy achieves equivalent or superior clinical endpoints while requiring lower total doses of sedatives and shorter periods of hospitalization.

 In the landmark study of this approach, 101 patients admitted to an inpatient alcohol detoxification unit were randomly assigned to treatment with chlordiazepoxide using a fixed schedule or a symptom-triggered therapy .
 Patients in the symptom-triggered group required less medication (median 100 versus 425 mg) and a shorter treatment period (median 9 versus 68 hours), and had similar or better clinical outcomes.

 Disposition and monitoring — Patients being treated for moderate or severe alcohol withdrawal must be closely monitored and many require admission to an intensive care unit (ICU).
 A table of ICU admission criteria is provided (table 2).
 Older patients are at greater risk for delirium tremens and may not tolerate the systemic stress of major withdrawal.
 Standard monitoring includes continual assessment of vital signs, pulse oximetry, fluid status, and neurological function.
 (See 'Delirium tremens (DT)' above.)

-Another reasonable alternative is propofol, which can act to open chloride channels in the absence of GABA, and may also antagonize the excitatory amino acids that are upregulated during alcohol withdrawal [48,49].
+Another reasonable alternative treatment for refractory DT is propofol, which can act to open chloride channels in the absence of GABA, and may also antagonize the excitatory amino acids that are upregulated during alcohol withdrawal [48,49].
 Endotracheal intubation and mechanical ventilation are frequently necessary if phenobarbital or propofol are used.